How to Change Text Cursor Thickness in Windows 11

 Making your text cursor thicker can really help if you find the default thin line hard to see, especially on modern screens.

-Once you increase the thickness, the cursor becomes a bold, easy-to-spot line.
-This makes it much faster to locate your place in long documents or web forms.
+Increasing the text cursor thickness makes the cursor a bold, easy-to-spot line.
+This improvement makes it much faster to locate your place in long documents or web forms.

 How to Change Text Cursor Thickness in 🪟 Windows 11